How to adjust the volume of each app individually in Windows 11

 audio routers

-Audio Router is an application free mobile This allows you to select the audio output for each of your active apps.
-It's as simple as downloading, unzipping, and running the corresponding file.
-When you open it, you'll see a list of programs that are playing audio, and you can assign them the output (speakers, headphones, HDMI, etc.) you prefer.
+Audio Router is a free, portable application that lets you select the audio output for each active app.
+It's as simple as downloading, extracting, and running the file.
+Once open, you'll see a list of programs playing audio and can assign your preferred output (speakers, headphones, HDMI, etc.).

 In addition to selecting the audio path, you can adjust the volume with independent sliders, mute specific apps, and even duplicate audio outputs.
-The program automatically saves your preferences and allows you to check the changes instantly..
-Of course, for an application to be managed in Audio Router, it must be open and producing some kind of sound.
+The program saves your preferences automatically and lets you check the changes instantly .
+However, for an application to be managed in Audio Router, it must be open and emitting some kind of sound.

 On the positive side, its interface is clear, with applications on the left and possible outputs on the right; however, those with prior knowledge of audio management in Windows will benefit most from it.